Nik4ant/chrome-typescript-tailwind/README.md

 # TODO:
 1. Create readme with useful info and info for idiots
 2. Post article about this thingy on medium and other websites?
-3. Add optimizations for prod build (like tailwind minify, html compression?, images compression)
+3. Add optimizations for prod build (html compression?, images compression)
 4. Add icons